 Name: Laura Allen

 Organization: Greywater Action

 Recommendation: Delete table

 Section Number: TABLE A 104.2.3

-Proposed Text: TABLE A 104.2.: MINIMUM SYSTEM MAIN' REQUIREMENTS Escherichia coli (fecal coliform): Turbidity: TENANCE
+Proposed Text: TABLE A 104.2.3 MINIMUM SYSTEM MAIN' REQUIREMENTS Escherichia coli (fecal coliform): Turbidity: TENANCE

-Problem Statement: which ensures the water quality testin Rainwater systems rainwater system of quality is good, the roof) and so the er e already requirements to upkeep the safety of the water to drink.
-Drinking it is up to the well owner to main as should be regulated the same, otherwhere.
-Additionally, annual testing equality changes frequently (any time phasis should be on installing and a treatment system. g water wells do no tain the system ad- erwise it places ar does nothing to en ne a bird flies over
+Problem Statement: which ensures the water quality testir Rainwater system rainwater system quality is good, the e already requirements to upkeep the safety of the water to drink.
+Drinking it is up to the well owner to main a should be regulated the same, oth owners.
+Additionally, annual testing e quality changes frequently (any time ne filtration and dising water wells do not tain the system additional arms and does nothing to ende a bird flies over ot require annuequately.
+I unfair burdenusure the wateleand poops on

+Defense and Ottom decide maintain the water mphasis should be on installing and treatment system. educating the use T OII HOW to

-Referenced Standards:
+Referenced Standards